This Year, An Eclectic Mix of Interior Decorating Ideas Holds Sway

 3. Go Floral – as in Wallpaper

-It’s been around and it has staying power.
+It’s been around, and it has staying power.
 Whether you like wallpaper or not, it is a leading trend in home decor this year.
 It can come in bold and contrasting colors – and even metallic versions – in different sizes and patterns to fit the home’s architectural style.
-If you're in the mood to experiment, try the stick-on version in your powder room, foyer, or the staircase wall.
+If youre in the mood to experiment, try the stick-on version in your powder room, foyer, or staircase wall.

-While not exactly a floral patterned wallpaper, this leaf-inspired wallpaper in a Contemporary home’s living room complements the houseplant in front of it and gives an idea of how you can add pop to an interior space (photo credit: Dan Gold on Unsplash).
+While not exactly a floral patterned wallpaper, this leaf-inspired wallpaper in a Contemporary home’s living room complements the houseplant in front of it.
+It gives an idea of how you can add pop to an interior space (photo credit: Dan Gold on Unsplash).